-I’ve always been fascinated with stock photography as a passive income.
+I’ve always been fascinated with stock photography as a way to make money.
 So I decided to try it and share my success as I sold my first stock photo in 10 days as a Shutterstock Contributor.

-Honestly, I’ve been wanting to try this for a while since discovering Adam of Team Squirrel, mention he made $1,000 off a single photo (sold multiple times)!
-Ironically, he took it of the St. Louis Arch while supporting me as I ran the St. Louis Marathon in 2012. #humblebrag
+Honestly, I’ve been wanting to try this for a while since discovering Adam of Team Wallet Squirrel made $1,000 off a single photo (sold multiple times)!
+A photo he took randomly of the St. Louis Arch while supporting me as I ran the St. Louis Marathon in 2012.

-This is my 10 day my review as a new Shutterstock Contributor!
+This is my 10-day review as a new Shutterstock Contributor!

 What is Stock Photography?

-It’s an interesting business model because all you have to do is upload a photo once, as a digital product, and people can download it thousands of time without any effort on your part.
+It’s an interesting passive income because all you have to do is upload a photo once, as a digital product, and earn money each someone downloads it!
+This can occur thousands of times without any additional effort on your part.

 How I Started and Sold my First Stock Photo in 10 Days